Technological Change (in my life) part-2

 |Google acquired YouTube

-- It is the combination of raw computing power with big data that facilitated inventions like: IBM's Watson, Amazon's Alexa, Apple's Siri,
+- The combination of raw computing power along with big data facilitated inventions like: IBM's Watson, Amazon's

 - Question: So what was so special about 2007?

 Answer: Exponential growth (related to Moore's Law) allowed industry to almost fill the first half

 - using the formula: count = 2^(square-1) we get: